5 Password Policy Guidelines for Small to Mid-Size Businesses

 Example Phrase Password: This pr0tocoL could 5ave my COMP@NY!!

-- Don’t use common words like “balloons” or “baseball,” - words from the dictionary make guessing much easier.
+- Don’t use common words like “balloons” or “baseball.”
+Words found in the dictionary make guessing much easier for a cyber criminal.

 - Never use your name, phone number, or email address.

-3. Never Repeat a Password or Variation of an Old Password
+2. Never Reuse a Password or Use a Variation of an Old Password

-- Never repeat a password even months apart.
-There is always a chance that that old password is on a list somewhere and a hacker is waiting for you to reuse it.
+- Never repeat a password, even if it’s been months since it was last used.
+There’s always a chance that your old password is on a list somewhere, and a hacker is waiting for you to reuse it.

-- This is also true for portals and web browsers.
-If you don’t need it open anymore, or won’t be using it for some time, log out and then close the window.
-Always, always log out first, don't just shut the program or window.
+- Log out of portals and web browsers.
+If you don’t need it open anymore or won’t be using it for some time, log out and then close the window.
+An important thing to remember is not just to close the program or window -- always log out first.